Autocar India

 Price: Rs 9.69 lakh-12.59 lakh

 The Tata Punch EV comes with two LFP battery packs, with the larger one featuring higher-density prismatic cells and a claimed range of up to 468km.
-As for the variant with the smaller battery, its claimed range is about 375km.
-Plugged into the included 3.3kWh AC charger, the SoC can rise from 10-100 percent in about 11.9 hours and 14.8 hours for the smaller and larger battery packs, respectively.
-The Punch EV remains the brand’s most affordable electric SUV while also offering budget-conscious buyers a wide range of convenience and safety features, a supple ride and usable everyday performance.
+As for the smaller battery, the claimed range is about 375km.
+Using a 3.3kW AC charger (supplied with the car), a 10-100 percent recharge takes about 11.9 hours for the smaller battery and 14.8 hours for the larger unit.
+The Punch EV remains Tata’s most affordable electric SUV while also offering budget-conscious buyers a wide range of convenience and safety features, a supple ride and usable everyday performance.

 Tata Punch EV fact file